GhostWording/PublicDocumentation/API/Sections/messaging.md

 The result can be a success or a failure:

+__success__:
-* success: the result sould be `OK` and contain the status `saved` and the Id of the saved message:
+the result sould be `OK` and contain the status `saved` and the Id of the saved message:

     HTTP 200 OK
      {
        "status": string,
        "messageId: string guid,
      }

+__failure__:
-* failure: the http status is anything but OK and the result should contain the error message:
+the http status is anything but OK and the result should contain the error message:

     HTTP 400 BadRequest
     {
       "error":string
     }